psy0rz/meowton/README.md

 * Automaticly weigh a cat with high accuracy while its eating
 * Create graphs so you can see if your cat is getting heavier/lighter or becomes sick for example.
 * Track weight of multiple cats by recognizing them by weight.
 * Operate a cat feeder and making sure each cat get a certain amount of food per day.
-(Mogwai needs to loose weight)
+(Mogwai needs to lose weight)

 # Examples